cea-hpc/modules/doc/source/module.rst

   Directories ignored when looking for modulefiles.

+  Default value is ``CVS RCS SCCS .svn .git .SYNC .sos``.
 The value of this option cannot be altered.

  .. mconfig:: implicit_default

   Set an implicit default version for modules.

-Defines :envvar:`MODULES_IMPLICIT_DEFAULT`.
+  Default value is ``1``.
+It can be changed at installation time with :instopt:`--disable-implicit-default<--enable-implicit-default>` option.
+The :envvar:`MODULES_IMPLICIT_DEFAULT` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

  .. mconfig:: implicit_requirement

   Implicitly define a requirement onto modules specified on :mfcmd:`module` commands in modulefile.

-Defines :envvar:`MODULES_IMPLICIT_REQUIREMENT`.
+  Default value is ``1``.
+It can be changed at installation time with :instopt:`--disable-implicit-requirement<--enable-implicit-requirement>` option.
+The :envvar:`MODULES_IMPLICIT_REQUIREMENT` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.

   .. only:: html